Ever wondered who St. Nicholas was?

 Sometimes the story is told with gold balls instead of bags of gold.
 That is why three gold balls, sometimes represented as oranges, are one of the symbols for St. Nicholas.

-Beverly’s Hot Tips For Celebrating St. Nicholas Day:
+Beverly’s Hot Tips For Building Resilience and Celebrating St. Nicholas Day:

 - We could all stand to be a little more like St. Nicholas.
 Here is a boy, whose world dramatically changed when his parents died.
 He could have let this beat him down.
 He could have drowned in self-pity.
 Instead, he relied on his faith and did whatever he could to help those who were even less fortunate then himself.
 Let’s get good at turning life around and focusing on what we have, and less on what we have lost or don’t have.